-These fish can grow to a decent size, so you will need at least a 10 gallon tank for one pleco, but they are quite resilient.
-They can survive in water temperatures anywhere from 65 to 84 degrees Fahrenheit, so you don’t necessarily need a heater, but that being said, they do like their water to be a little on the warm side.
+These fish can grow to a decent size, so you will need at least a 10-gallon tank for one pleco, but they are quite resilient.
+They can survive in water temperatures anywhere from 65 to 84 degrees Fahrenheit, so you don’t necessarily need a heater.
+With that being said, they do like their water to be a little on the warm side.
 Also, plecos are very peaceful fish so having them in a community tank is not an issue.

-These guys are really beautiful looking fish to have in any tank, which is already a big bonus.
-They are easy to feed and will just fine with generic flake fish food.
-Moreover, they are very peaceful fish and will do fine in a community tank.
+These fish are really beautiful to have in any tank, which is already a big bonus.
+They are easy to feed and will be just fine with generic flake fish food.
+Moreover, they are very peaceful fish and will do well in a community tank.
 They won’t attack other fish.
-Also, swordtails are very hardy and long lasting.
+Also, swordtails are very hardy and long-lasting.
 They can live for a good few years with barely any care at all.

 If you are a beginner fish keeper, you are going to want to go with a fish that is fairly easy to take care of.
-Any of the above options will do fine for somebody who does not have too much experience with fish.
-Fish that are not picky with eaten, don’t require all too specific water parameters, and are generally resilient, are fish that you want to go with.
+Any of the above options will do fine for somebody who does not have much experience with keeping fish.
+Fish that are not picky with food, don’t require too specific water parameters, and are generally resilient are fish that you want to go with.